pnraj/Projects/Empowering-Aws-in-Data Engineering/Aws Services & Basics/AWS S3 (Simple Storage Service)/Readme.md

 Sync the folder with S3:

-	aws s3 sync . s3://your-bucket-name/ 	  	# this for files in current directory
+	aws s3 sync . s3://your-bucket-name/ 	  	# for files in current directory
-	aws s3 sync <file path> s3://your-bucket-name/ 	# this for mentioning path to folder that needed to sync
+	aws s3 sync <file path> s3://your-bucket-name/ 	# for mentioning path to folder that needed to sync

 Temp webfile: